-Immigration forms are available under the Forms section of the USCIS website which can be found on the right under related links.
+Immigration forms are available under the Forms section of the USCIS website.

 For in-depth information about visas, please check the Visa Services section of the U.S. Department of State website.

-U.S. Citizens MUST file their petitions in person.
-If a U.S. citizen is filing a Form I-130 petition for a spouse, it is recommended that the spouse also appear so that immigration officials may ask any questions necessary for the adjudication of the petition.
+U.S. citizens MUST file their petitions in person.
+When a U.S. citizen is filing a Form I-130 petition for a spouse, it is recommended that the spouse also appear so that immigration officials may ask any questions necessary for the adjudication of the petition.

 To file Form I-130 in Moscow:

-The I-130 petition will be adjudicated at the Moscow Field Office.
-After your petition has been approved, it will be forwarded to the Immigrant Visa Unit, which will contact your relative directly to schedule the visa interview.
+The Form I-130 petition will be adjudicated at the Moscow Field Office.
+After your petition is approved, it will be forwarded to the Immigrant Visa Unit, which will contact your relative directly to schedule the visa interview.
 If you have further questions about your case after petition approval, please contact the Immigrant Visa Unit by e-mail at: firstname.lastname@example.org.
 The Immigrant Visa Unit has no open public hours.

-USCIS offices overseas are only authorized to process applications for naturalization for active duty military members and certain eligible family members.
-See the Citizenship section on the USCIS Website for Naturalization eligibility criteria and the proper filing procedures.
+USCIS international offices are only authorized to process applications for naturalization for active duty military members and certain eligible family members.
+See the Citizenship section on the USCIS website for naturalization eligibility criteria and the proper filing procedures.

 Filing Form I-601 and I-212 from Abroad